sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Luckily, in numerous applications of ML to science or engineering, **Hessians and Jacobians exhibit sparsity**: most of their coefficients are known to be zero.
-Leveraging this sparsity can vastly **accelerate Automatic Differentiation** (AD) for Hessians and Jacobians, while decreasing its memory requirements.
+Leveraging this sparsity can vastly **accelerate Automatic Differentiation** (AD) for Hessians and Jacobians, while decreasing its memory requirements <d-cite key="griewankEvaluatingDerivativesPrinciples2008"></d-cite>.
-Yet, while traditional AD is available in many high-level programming languages, **automatic sparse differentiation (ASD) is not as widely used**.
+Yet, while traditional AD is available in many high-level programming languages like Python <d-cite key="paszkePyTorchImperativeStyle2019"></d-cite> <d-cite key="bradburyJAXComposableTransformations2018"></d-cite> or Julia <d-cite key="sapienzaDifferentiableProgrammingDifferential2024"></d-cite>, **automatic sparse differentiation (ASD) is not as widely used**.
 One reason is that the underlying theory was developed outside of the ML research ecosystem, by people more familiar with low-level programming languages.